QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 three adopters build through them.
 The wiring now traces the created mode class with its intervals, and the pre-loading `Start` traces how many open orders it pre-loaded.
 Schwab moved its mapping into `CharlesSchwabExtensions.ToLegOrderStates`, called as `brokerageOrder.ToLegOrderStates()` from the read.

+Folders split per service - 2026-08-18: the service moved to `Brokerages/Services/OrderPolling/`, with its data shapes in `Models/` under it, and the namespaces follow the folders. `Services` holds one subfolder per plugin service from now on, so the next service gets a sibling folder instead of growing one flat namespace.
+All three adopters moved onto the new usings with it (see "Where it lives").

+Watch alarm renamed and enriched - 2026-08-18: `OrderNotAcknowledged` became `BrokerageOrderNeverNotified` - the brokerage never notified about the order - with the virtual and the args renamed with it.
+The args now resolve the Lean order behind the id (null for a placement whose id was never assigned), carry the watch duration, and print themselves through `ToString`, which the default warning uses.
+The message code string stays `"OrderNotAcknowledged"`, so live logs keep their vocabulary.

 ## Purpose